macnetic/faust/gen_doc/bin_pkgs/README_template.md

 ### 1.1 For Python

 @note  This section treats only of system packages/installers but note that some PIP and Anaconda packages are also available.
-They are recommended way of installing pyfaust, in particular because of the easier weak dependency management.
+Installing those PIP packages is recommended, in particular because of the easier weak dependency management.
 You might install them in virtual environments:
 \ref install_pyfaust_in_venv.<br/>

 FAµST is designed for the Python ecosystem which as usual relies on the numpy and scipy packages.

 If you want to run the FAµST demos (module pyfaust.demo), you'll also need the matplotlib package.

 Please ensure these packages are installed on your system.
-One way to install them is to use the pip program delivered with your python version.
+One way to proceed is to use the pip program delivered with your python version.

 	pip install numpy scipy matplotlib # pygsp
 	# it could be pip3 instead of pip